distributed-system-analysis/pbench/docs/API/V1/list.md

 `owner` string \
 Select only datasets owned by the specified username.
 Unless the username matches the authenticated user, only "public" datasets can be selected.

+`sort` sort expression \
+Sort the returned datasets by one or more sort expressions.
+You can separate multiple expressions using comma lists, or across separate `sort` query parameters, which will be processed in order.
+Any Metadata namespace key can be specified.

+Specify a sort order using the keywords `asc` (ascending) or `desc` (descending), separated from the key name with a colon (`:`).
+For example, `dataset.name:asc` or `dataset.metalog.pbench.script:desc`.
+The default is "ascending" if no order is specified.
+If no sort expressions are specified, datasets are returned sorted by `dataset.resource_id`.

+For example, `GET /api/v1/datasets?sort=global.dashboard.seen:desc,dataset.name` will return selected datasets sorted first in descending order based on whether the dataset has been marked "seen" by the dashboard, and secondly sorted by the dataset name.
+The Pbench Dashboard stores `global.dashboard.seen` as a `boolean` value, so in this case `true` values will appear before `false` values.

 `start` date/time \
 Select only datasets created on or after the specified time.
 Time should be